versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 Sends direct messages from the Node.js process.

 <div markdown="1" class="note">
-Just available in data consumers of type "SCTP".
+- Just available in data consumers of type "SCTP".
+- If the data cannot be sent due to the underlying SCTP send buffer being full, the method will fail with an Error instance which `message` equals `sctpsendbufferfull`.
 </div>

 <div markdown="1" class="table-wrapper L3">